aquatiko/content-downloader/README.md

 ## Examples

-- To get list of available filetypes:
+- To get the list of available filetypes:

   ```
   $ ctdl -a
   ```

-- To get list of potential high threat filetypes:
+- To get the list of potential high threat filetypes:

   ```
   $ ctdl -t